Michaelangel007/apple2_fantavision_reloaded/README.md

 # Ye Olde Boot Tracing

-1. If you computer isn't already on, turn it on and press `CTRl-RESET`
+1. If you computer isn't already on, turn it on and press `CTRL-RESET`

 2. Insert the original Fantavision disk in Slot 6, Drive 1